jiayou-jy/Chartbuilder/docs/MakingChartbuilderYours.md

 # FORMATTING

-Chartbuilder doesn't come with much space around the edges.
-Let's add some padding.
-Before we do, it's worth noting here that for every tweak made regarding the charts that are not encompassed by `.styl` sheet changes we'll often have to make 2 or more changes one for each of Chartbuilder's chart type iterations (namely, the default **xy** and the **grid** types).
+It's worth noting here that for most tweaks made not encompassed by `.styl` sheet changes, we'll often have to make 2 or more changes one for each of Chartbuilder's chart type iterations (namely, the default **xy** and the **grid** types).
+This will be the case for most anything that involves positioning elements around on the chart.

 **XY CHART FILES**